Vázquez homers twice, drives in 5, Red Sox beat Phillies

 UP NEXT

-Red Sox: After an off day, Boston hosts San Francisco for three games beginning on Tuesday with Red Sox RHP Nathan Eovaldi (1-0, 5.81 ERA) on the mound.
+Red Sox: After an off day, Boston hosts San Francisco for three games beginning Tuesday with Red Sox RHP Nathan Eovaldi (1-0, 5.81 ERA) on the mound.

-Phillies: Philadelphia also has Monday off before starting an 11-game trip with three games at Atlanta on Tuesday night.
+Phillies: Philadelphia also has Monday off before starting an 11-game trip at Atlanta on Tuesday night.
 Phillies RHP Vince Velasquez (6-7, 4.95) opposes Braves LHP Dallas Keuchel (8-5, 3.35).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports